philwhiles/frettler/README.md

 ### Music theory
 Contributions and advice are welcomed.
 Frettler was initially created as an exercise in learning music theory and the author still has a long way to go.

-### Chord fingerings
-The ChordView still requires some work - it can calculate the chord fingering for fairly standard, open string, major, minor and diminished chords but further work is needed.
-The chord mode of the horizontal view calculates the chord diagrams by favouring the higher frets, can exclude strings lower than the tonic string, can avoid duplicating the same note in the same octave as it works from the sixth string to the first etc.
-This algorithm is probably the area requiring the most testing and further refinement.

 ## Tips
 Left to the end to avoid confusion and detracting from the understanding of the arguments required.